 I think this project was pretty easy.
 The hardest (and funnest part!) was deciding on flavors.

-What kinds of chap stick have you made?
-Do you have any delicious combinations?
+Which kinds of chap stick have you made?

 This post was featured on: